 Drug Violation Near a School Zone

 Massachusetts General Laws Chapter 94C, also known as the Controlled Substances Act, governs drug crimes in our state.
 If a defendant is charged with a drug violation, he may be charged with a drug violation near a school zone.
+The Massachusetts Legislature has recently changed the distance within which an individual must be in order to be charge and/or convicted of this violation.
+Previously, a person could be charged with this type of crime if he or she was believed to be in possession of an illegal controlled substance with intent to distribute within 1,000 feet of a “school.”
+Now, the Commonwealth must prove that the defendant possessed the alleged controlled contraband with intent to distribute within three hundred feet of a school.
 To convict a defendant of a drug violation near a school zone, the prosecutor must prove beyond a reasonable doubt that the defendant:

 - Is guilty of the underlying crime ( i.e. distribution, possession with intent to distribute a controlled substance, etc.).